 It is common for people relocating to the Valley of the Sun to be concerned about Valley Fever.
 While Valley Fever can affect some people, it is important to remember that it affects few people very seriously, and many people never even know that they have it.

 Still, it is not to be considered lightly.
 According to the Arizona Department of Health Services, the number of reported Valley Fever cases in Arizona hit a record high in 2006, with 5,535 cases.
 The number of reported cases in 2008 was 4,768.
 In 2011 there were about 6,000 confirmed cases of Valley Fever in Maricopa County (source).
-There were 16,472 reported cases in the State of Arizona in 2011 (source
+There were 12, 920 reports cases in Arizona in 2012 (down from 16,472 reported in 2011). (source).

 Valley Fever is a lung infection.
 A fungus becomes airborne when dust around construction areas and agricultural areas is transported by the wind.
 When spores are inhaled, Valley Fever can result.
 The medical name for Valley Fever is coccidioidomycosis.